Wrapped in Courage - November 2019

 The Courage of a Woman is NOT Enough.

-Now in its fourth year, shelters across the province are engaging the community to become more aware of the often overlooked issue of woman abuse in Ontario.
+Now in its seventh year, shelters across the province are engaging the community to become more aware of the often overlooked issue of woman abuse in Ontario.

 November is Woman Abuse Prevention Month.
 The purple scarf is a symbol of the courage it takes woman leave her abuser.
 However, the courage of the woman is not enough.
 It takes the strength of an entire community to end violence against women.